Krowemoh/TCL-Utilities/README.md

 ## Opening Files
 `EVA BP SOME.FILE` - This will open a file inside BP.
+`EVA BP SOME.FILE --NO-LOCK` - This will open a file without locking it.
 `EVA STUDENT.FILE 47` - This will open a data file.
 `EVA DICT STUDENT.FILE FIRST.NAME` - This will open a dictionary